 To begin with, the battleship was by default a target of high priority for the English Navy.
 For the amount of Royal Navy forces it had bound to its pursuit, the duration of eight days was disproportional.
 The weather and geography were crucial factors for Bismarck’s evasiveness.
 Although the Royal Navy had tracked the battleship as far as the Norwegian Coast, the huge battleship seemed to have disappeared into thin air.

 It was detected days after, and the Royal Navy even engaged in a battle.
-Although the Germans sunk the British battlecruiser “Hood” and damaged the new battleship, “Prince of Whales“, Bismarck had suffered critical damage; a shell hit its fuel tanks, forcing it to change course towards Brittany.
+Although the Germans sunk the British battlecruiser “Hood” and damaged the new battleship, “Prince of Wales“, Bismarck had suffered critical damage; a shell hit its fuel tanks, forcing it to change course towards Brittany.

 Eventually, with the assistance of the Royal Air Force, the British engaged, once again with the battleship Bismarck.
 The Allied forces unleashed a barrage of around 400 projectiles.
 Given the situation, the Nazi sailors could not stand the possibility of this emblematic vessel being captured by the Allies and decided to terminate the sink Bismarck themselves.
 On May 27 the Bismarck sunk, and with it its crew of 1,980 sailors perished.